 Trans fat like saturated fat, increases the risk of heart disease.
 It not only increases the LDL levels, but also decreases the level of good cholesterol (High-density lipoprotein) in the blood.

-Healthier Choice Symbol products are healthier than those without the logo as they contain less sodium, saturated fat, sugar and, or free of trans fat, or higher in calcium, dietary fibre and wholegrains.
-Though these HCS labelled foods are healthier than those in the similar food groups, all foods that are consumed in excessive amount can cause weight gain.
+Healthier Choice Symbol products are healthier than those without the symbol as they contain less sodium, saturated fat, sugar and, or free of trans fat, or higher in calcium, dietary fibre and wholegrains.
+Though these HCS labelled foods are healthier than those in similar food groups, all foods that are consumed in excessive amount can cause weight gain.
 Hence, even when eating foods with the HCS, remember to consume in moderation.

 Read these next: